cloudmesh-community/hid-sp18-704/paper1/report.md

 **Acoustic Doppler Current Profiler:**

 * This tool measures the speed and direction of ocean currents using the principle of Doppler shift.
-Measuring currents is a fundamental practice of physical oceanographers.
+Measuring currents is a fundamental practice of physical oceanographers [????]. :o: ref missing

 **Technologies for Ocean Acoustic Monitoring:**

-* This technology listens to the ocean for all sounds, boats, sea animals, waves, siezmic activity.
+* This technology listens to the ocean for all sounds, boats, sea animals, waves, siezmic activity [????]. :o: ref missing

 **The Bushmaster and the Chimneymaster:**

 * A collection net used to grab tube worms or living fauna near geothermal vents.
-These tools are typically attached to a submersible vessel.
+These tools are typically attached to a submersible vessel [????]. :o: ref missing

 **Clod Cards:**

 * These plaster cards track the motion of water for benthic organisms.
-The organisms that inhabit the bottom of the ocean. allowing us to learn more about the harder to reach parts of the ocean.
+  The organisms that inhabit the bottom of the ocean. allowing us to learn more about the harder to reach parts of the ocean [????]. :o: ref missing

 **Drifters:**

 * Drifters, are essentially devices that flow with the current of the ocean.
-Allowing for them to be mapped and visualized.
+Allowing for them to be mapped and visualized [????]. :o: ref missing

 **Geographic Information Systems:**

-* Essentially the creation of 3D modeling within an computer environment of the ocean.
+* Essentially the creation of 3D modeling within an computer environment of the ocean [????]. :o: ref missing

 **Satellites:**

-* Can detect and observe the ocean characteristics.
+* Can detect and observe the ocean characteristics [????]. :o: ref missing

 **Semipermeable Membrane Devices:**

-* Used to collect various microbes for analysis of bacteria environment.
+* Used to collect various microbes for analysis of bacteria environment [????]. :o: ref missing

 **Sonar:**

-* Uses sound to detect area around a submersible, and well as figure out water depth.
+* Uses sound to detect area around a submersible, and well as figure out water depth [????]. :o: ref missing

 **Sonde and CTD:**

-* Collect data on a multitude of things, primarily temperature at different depths and conductivity of the water.
+* Collect data on a multitude of things, primarily temperature at different depths and conductivity of the water [????]. :o: ref missing

 These sensors and technologies are what help make the data we can use to analyze and help predict our oceans health and patterns.
 All of these